 Is the protein a complete protein with all amino acids?

 This is an important question that will help you choose a good protein source.
-Not all proteins, specifically plant proteins have a complete amino acid profile.
+Not all proteins, specifically plant protein have a complete amino acid profile.
 Complete amino acid profiles are found in animal proteins and mostly pea protein.
-Quinoa, hemp and soy also have complete amino acid profiles, so choosing a protein powder with at least one of these plant-based proteins will help ensure the protein you are consuming is giving you all the benefits.
+Quinoa, hemp, chia seeds and soy also have complete amino acid profiles, so choosing a protein powder with at least one of these plant-based proteins will help ensure the protein you are consuming is giving you all the benefits.

 Are there heavy metals in the protein powder?